-When you enter into a contract with us to study or work we may collect financial, profile and preference information that you provide.
+When you enter into a contract to study or work with us, we may collect financial, profile and preference information that you provide.

 The University does not hold or process electronic card payments; these transactions, including all personal data, are transferred to external web payment services and are governed by their privacy policies and notices.

 Some further examples of data we collect are given below and full information is available on request.

 - complaints, incidents and accidents